Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The Mediator

 When there is a serious difference between two parties a mediator is brought in.
 For instance, when workers go on strike, mediators are brought in to try to bring the management and the workers to reconcile with one another.
 In politics, we have negotiators who seek reconciliation between those who are separated from each other.
 A marriage counselor does the same thing.
-He or she seeks to mediate between a husband and wife who are at odds with each other and to bring them together so that they are reconciled.
+He or she seeks to mediate between a husband and wife who are at odds with each other to bring them together so that they are reconciled.

-Because of our sinful condition and because of God's holiness and His proper hatred of sin, we also need a mediator, one to intercede on our behalf to reconcile us to God the Father.
+Because of our sinful condition, and because of God’s holiness and proper hatred of sin, we also need a mediator; we need someone to intercede on our behalf, to reconcile us to God the Father.
 For as the holy and just God, He requires the penalty for sin to be fully paid.

 But none of us can pay the penalty for our sin.
-And all of our so-called “good deeds” could never counterbalance the weight of sin on the scale of God’s justice.

-In fact, all our righteous deeds, the Bible teaches, are like a filthy rag in God's sight (Isaiah 64:6).
+And all of our so-called good deeds could never counterbalance the weight of sin on the scale of God’s justice.
+In fact, all our righteous deeds, Isaiah 64:6 teaches, are like a filthy rag in God's sight.
 Our supposed righteousness can never bring about our redemption.
-As Psalm 49:7-8 puts it, “No man can redeem the life of another or give God a ransom for him - the ransom for a life is costly, no payment is ever enough.”
+As Psalm 49:7-8 puts it, “No man can redeem the life of another or give God a ransom for him – the ransom for a life is costly, no payment is ever enough.”

 Who, then, could possibly bring reconciliation between the holy and eternal triune God and sinners like ourselves?
 What type of mediator could bridge that tremendous gap and bring about reconciliation?

-Answer: “He must be truly human and fully righteous, yet more powerful than all creatures, that is, he must also be true God.”
+The answer: “He must be truly human and fully righteous, yet more powerful than all creatures, that is, he must also be true God.”

 The only one who fits that description is Jesus.
 Jesus alone can serve as our mediator because Jesus alone is both fully God and fully human.
-Only God Himself could pay the penalty for our sin.
+Only God himself could pay the penalty for our sin.
 But to represent us, He also needed to be truly human, “like us in every way except for sin.”
-And that is why the eternal Christ took on human flesh.
-Hebrews 10:5-7 explains it this way:

 Therefore, when Christ came into the world, he said: